Full disclosure: I’m not a climate activist…but I would like to be.

 Hear me out on this one, it’s not as scary as it sounds.
 Having never spoken to a politician before, I reluctantly signed up for an online lobby of TDs organised by SCC as part of their One Future Campaign for faster and fairer climate action.
 I was pleasantly surprised by how responsive the politicians were to our concerns.

 Make writing a letter, or meeting with your local politicians to express your concerns about climate change, the first thing on your activism to-do list.
 If you’re not sure how to go about this, find out more about how to contact politicians about climate change.
-A revised version of the Climate Action Bill has just been published so now is the perfect time to tell your local politicians how much you care about this issue.
+A Citizens Assembly on Biodiversity Loss is currently underway so now is the perfect time to tell your local politicians how much you care about this issue.

-If you’re not ready to speak to your representatives directly, you can still have your voice heard by taking part in the Climate Conversation.
-This is a survey open to everyone over 16.
-It will inform the government’s Climate Action Plan 2021.
+If you’re not ready to speak to your representatives directly, you can still have your voice heard by making a submission to the Citizens Assembly on Biodiversity Loss.
 There are loads of opportunities to engage with government, all you need to do is show up and show you care.

 Collective action leads to big changes